-- The best way to see many of the sites is on foot so be sure you have good walking shoes.
+The best way to see many of the sites is on foot so be sure you have good walking shoes.
 Public transportation is also a good way to get around but it’s often very crowded.
-A fun way to get around is on a Segway tour or an e-bike tour.
-Visit some sites by car with a little walking with the Roman Guy’s Best of Rome Driving and Walking Tour.
+Fun ways to get around are on an an e-bike tour or a Segway tour.
 There are also hop on/hop off buses that get you close to most of the major sites.

 You’re unlikely to be a victim of violent crime in Rome, but you should be careful of pickpockets, as is true in many big cities around the world.
 They are especially common on the crowded metro and where there are lots of tourists, including in Vatican City.
 Never carry your passport or valuables where they can be stolen.
 See How to Safeguard or Replace Your Passport.